onoma2/performer-phazer/ER.md

 # ER-101/ER-102 Comprehensive Manual

+## RELEVANT TO INDEXED TRACK

+### Core Concept
+The indexed track implementation in the performer firmware represents a sophisticated voltage sequencing system where each step contains an index pointer that references a position in a voltage table.
+This allows for complex, non-musical voltage relationships that are not constrained to traditional scales or semitones.

+### Step Structure
+Each step in an indexed sequence contains:
+- **Note Index** (7 bits): Values from -63 to +64, referencing positions in a voltage table
+- **Duration** (16 bits): Direct tick count, allowing for durations from 0 to 65,535 ticks
+- **Gate Length** (9 bits): Gate duration as a percentage (0-100%) of the step duration
+- **Group Mask**: 4 bits for group assignment (A-D), allowing conditional modulation

+### Sequence Properties
+- **Maximum Steps**: 32 steps per sequence
+- **Active Length**: Dynamic step count (1-32) that determines the sequence length
+- **Divisor**: Clock division in ticks (1-768), defaulting to 192 ticks (quarter note at 192 PPQN)
+- **Loop Mode**: Toggle between looping and playing once
+- **Scale Selection**: Can use project scale (-1) or track-specific scales (0 to Scale::Count-1)
+- **Root Note**: Transposition control (0-11, C to B)

+### Timing System
+The indexed track uses a duration-based sequencing model rather than division-based:
+- Each step remains active for its specified duration in ticks
+- Gate length is calculated as a percentage of the step duration
+- When a step's duration timer completes, the sequencer advances to the next step
+- In loop mode, the sequence returns to step 0 after the last step
+- In once mode, the sequence stops after the last step

+### CV Output Calculation
+The CV output is calculated by:
+1. Using the note index to look up a voltage value in the selected scale
+2. Applying root note offset if the scale is chromatic
+3. Outputting the resulting voltage directly without octave or modulo calculations

+### Modulation System
+The indexed track supports two modulation routes (A and B) with:
+- Target groups bitmask (for conditional modulation)
+- Modulation targets: Duration, Gate Length, or Note Index
+- Modulation amount (scale factor from -200% to +200%)
+- Enable/disable control

+### Special Features
+- **Reset Measure**: Ability to reset the sequence after a specified number of bars (0 = off)
+- **Follow Mode**: Editor can automatically follow the currently playing step
+- **Group Assignment**: Each step can belong to multiple groups simultaneously for complex modulation routing
+- **Active Length Control**: Variable sequence length that can be adjusted from 1 to 32 steps

+### UI Operations
+The system supports various operations through the UI:
+- Sequence initialization (INIT)
+- Route configuration (ROUTE)
+- Step-by-step editing of note index, duration, and gate length
+- Pattern management with 8 patterns plus 8 snapshots

 ## Introduction

 The ER-101 Indexed Quad Sequencer and ER-102 Quad Modulator represent a unique approach to voltage-based sequencing in the eurorack modular synthesizer environment.
 Unlike traditional step sequencers that advance one step per clock division, the ER-101 uses an "indexed" approach where each step has its own duration and gate length, allowing for complex timing relationships that would be difficult to achieve with conventional sequencers.